niles87/Video_/README.md

 ## Overview

 Full Stack application using vanilla JavaScript on the front-end to customize a video player.
-The video player and the application are still in their infancy but as it sits on this date (6/11/20) it is completely functional.
+The video player and the application are still in their infancy but as it sits on this date, it is completely functional.
 There are four short videos with the file path stored in a mongoDB collection.
 The only dependencies are on the back-end being express, mongoose, and dotenv.

 <p align="center">